-Doing business with defense and intelligence community customers, not to mention several civilian agencies, brings a host of additional regulatory compliance challenges that Wiley’s Government Contracts attorneys are uniquely positioned to help clients navigate.
+Doing business with defense and intelligence community customers, not to mention several civilian agencies, brings a host of additional regulatory compliance challenges that the cybersecurity attorneys who work on Wiley's Government Contracts team are uniquely positioned to help clients navigate.
 Leveraging our extensive Telecom, Media & Technology, National Security, and Privacy, Cyber & Data Governance experience, our attorneys advise our clients on compliance with the National Industrial Security Program Operating Manual (NISPOM); other U.S. Department of Defense (DOD) cybersecurity requirements relating to unclassified information, including Controlled Unclassified Information (CUI); NIST 800-171 DOD Assessments; the Cybersecurity Maturity Model Certification (CMMC) framework; and various supply chain risks, including compliance with Section 889 of the FY19 National Defense Authorization Act and implementing regulations.

 Our representative experience includes:

 - Advising clients on all aspects of successfully implementing cybersecurity requirements for federal contractors, including DFARS 252.204-7012, Safeguarding Covered Defense Information, NIST 800-171 DOD Assessments, and the CMMC framework.

 - Drafting policies and procedures governing compliance with Section 889 restrictions, including communications with subcontractors; assisting with the conduct and documentation of contractors’ “reasonable inquiry” into their use of covered equipment or services; and drafting comments on the interim FAR rule to address industry-specific concerns.

 - Engaging with agency customers to coordinate FISMA audits of contractor information systems, including negotiating the scope of audits and any potentially malicious penetration testing.